rxtender/user-manual/docs/get_started.md

 Yeah!
 With only few lines of codes you used reactive streams to communicate between two processes written in different programming languages.
 You can now add other streams in the rxt file.
 All these streams will be multiplexed in the same socket.
-Moreover if you want to change the serialization or framing protocol, then you do not need to change anything in your code: Just select other ones when invoking rxtender.
+Moreover, if you want to change the serialization or framing protocol, then you do not need to change anything in your code: Just select other ones when invoking rxtender.